 This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 For more apple-flavored oats, try applesauce overnight oats, vegan microwave apple oatmeal, or apple steel-cut oats.
-If you prefer a chocolate version without apples, try chocolate-baked oatmeal with peanut butter.
+For more vegan baked oatmeal recipes, try chocolate-baked oatmeal with peanut butter, pumpkin baked oats, or mixed berry vegan baked oatmeal.

 Jump to: